 The student health insurance premium is added to all eligible students’ accounting statement in the fall of each year.
 Eligible students are considered full-time, degree-seeking students in a day program on the Danforth Campus.
 This year the premium is estimated to be $1,940 for the entire year.
 Coverage begins 8/1/2019 and ends 7/31/2020.
 Eligible students must pay the premium or complete the online waiver process prior to the deadline.
 After completion of the online waiver process, the waiver will be verified and approved, after which, the premium will be removed from the student’s accounting statement.

-The waiver link in WebSTAC is available December 1, 2019 through February 12, 2020 for students entering the spring 2020 semester at WashU and may be used once the student has received their WUSTL Key.
-The waiver process MUST be completed by February 12, 2020.
+The waiver link in WebSTAC is available July 1, 2020 through September 5, 2020 for students entering the fall 2020 semester at WashU and may be used once the student has received their WUSTL Key.
+The waiver process MUST be completed by September 5, 2020.
 This is a hard deadline, no exceptions will be made.